 Our Little Sister (2015)

-Hirokazu Koreeda’s deeply effecting family drama perfectly captures the interactions between three sisters who slowly welcome an estranged sibling following the death of their father.
-The bond that is already in place is extended to the new arrival, and the tension comes from seeing how far that will go.
-Our Little Sister has rapidly become a firm favourite amongst aficionados of Japanese cinema and is widely considered one of the best of the 21st century.
+Koreeda’s moving family drama captures the interactions between three sisters who slowly welcome an estranged sibling following the death of their father.
+The bond that is already in place is extended to the new arrival – the tension comes from seeing how far that will go.
+Our Little Sister has rapidly become a firm favourite among aficionados of Japanese cinema.